shuozhixu/Materials_2024/README.md

 - Line 19, change the corresponding data file name.
 - Line 28, change the last number `1` to `2` or `3`.

 Determine their respective critical stresses for dislocation glide.
 Check if the dislocation climbs.
-Note that the dump files can be found in the directory `/ourdisk/hpc/cm3atou/dont_archive/mahshadfani/Ag_x`, where `x` is `2` or `3`.
+Note that the dump files can be found in the directory `/ourdisk/hpc/cm3atou/dont_archive/mahshad/Ag_x`, where `x` is `2` or `3`.

 Plot the three strain-stress curves in the same figure, similar to Figure 7 of [this paper](http://dx.doi.org/10.1557/s43578-021-00261-y).

 ## Ag/Cu Nanolaminate - type 1

+The interfacial energy is 580.79 mJ/m<sup>2</sup>.

 The interface has a complex structure, making it difficult to determine how many different slip planes there are in each material (i.e., Ag or Cu).
 Therefore, we simply choose ten adjacent planes in each material and place a dislocation on each plane.
 Thus, in total, we study 20 different slip planes.